arinaoberoi/PDE-Constrained-Optimization/README.md

 > Adjoint equation:  -∇·(k ∇p) = r  where  r  is a residual with point-sources at sensors.
 > Gradient:  ∂J/∂k = -∇u · ∇p - α Δk.

-## Why this is compelling
-- Shows mastery of PDEs (elliptic), numerical linear algebra (CG), variational calculus, and inverse problems.
-- Implements adjoint derivatives by hand (a standard research technique in PDE-constrained optimization, imaging, and CFD).
-- Engineering polish: modular package, tests, docs, and a runnable example.

 ## Quickstart
 ```bash
 pip install -r requirements.txt